splynx/docs/files/en/finance/invoices/invoices.md

 ![](warning_msg1.png)

+**STEP 6**

-6. Check if the manual transaction is present in `Billing → Transactions`.
+Check if the manual transaction is present in `Billing → Transactions`.
 Mind, that it can be removed manually.

 ![](img9.png)